Cellular Degradation: Causes & How to Slow Aging

 Dr. Stephanie Venn-Watson discovered the potential benefits of C15:0 while working to improve the health and welfare of older dolphins.
 She initially found that the dolphins who were aging the most healthfully had higher levels of C15:0 in their diets.

-A few years and several studies later, Dr. Venn-Watson and her team were able to show that C15:0 was an active and beneficial fatty acid that was meeting the criteria of being the first essential fatty acid to be discovered in 90 years.
+Three years and multiple peer reviewed publications later, Dr. Venn-Watson and her team were able to show that C15:0 was an active and beneficial fatty acid that met the criteria of being the first essential fatty acid to be discovered in 90 years.

 The team developed FA15™ to provide a sustainable, pure, and vegan-friendly source of C15:0 that was easy to take every day.

-These studies also showed that daily C15:0 supplementation promoted healthy glucose and cholesterol levels, as well as healthy liver and red blood cell function in relevant models.
+These studies also showed that daily C15:0 supplementation promoted healthy glucose and cholesterol levels, as well as healthy heart, liver and red blood cell function.

-C15:0 helps support your cellular health in two major ways:*
+C15:0 helps support our cellular health in major ways:*

 Supporting cell membranes.
 As we age, our cell membranes become more fragile.
 Cell membranes protect our cells from external stressors and help keep cells sturdy.
 When our cell membranes weaken, so do our cells' functionalities.

 Increasing mitochondrial function.
-The mitochondria power our cells to carry out their functions, but cellular degradation causes mitochondrial function to lead to impaired function of mitochondria, our power houses of the cell not generating as much energy for our cells.
+The mitochondria power our cells to carry out their functions, but cellular degradation causes the mitochondrial function to lead to impaired function of mitochondria, our powerhouses of the cell not generating as much energy for our cells.

 C15:0 increases mitochondrial function by up to 45%, keeping our cells active and ensuring they’re able to carry out cellular processes as they should.